JCSDA/jedi-docs/docs/using/jedi_environment/vagrant.rst

 Allocating Resources for your Virtual Machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The JEDI Vagrantfile comes pre-configured to allocate 4GB of memory and 6 virtual CPUS to the VM.
-This is the minimum resource allocation to run ufo-bundle.
-Other bundles such as fv3 may require more memory (as much as 12-16 GB) and/or more vCPUs.
+The JEDI Vagrantfile comes pre-configured to allocate 16GB of memory and 18 virtual CPUS to the VM.
+This is the minimum resource allocation to run many tests and applications.
 Furthermore, if you create your own Vagrantfile, the default resource allocation will likely be insufficient to run JEDI.

 You can change these resource allocations by editing the Vagrantfile.
 Look for the following section that specifies the provider-specific configuration (variable names may differ).
 Change the :code:`vb.memory` (in MB) and :code:`vb.cpus` fields as shown here: